 Yes, £2500 plus tax.

 Probably!
 As long as you have been on pay roll since 19 March 2020 you are eligible.

 10. I am part time.
 Does that matter?

-No. You can be followed if you’re full-time, part-time, an employee on an agency contract or an employee on a flexible or zero hour contract.
+No. You can be furloughed if you’re full-time, part-time, an employee on an agency contract or an employee on a flexible or zero hour contract.

 11. I am currently on sick leave.
 Does furlough apply to me?

-No, if you are on sick leave, then you should receive SSP instead.
+No, if you are on sick leave, then you should receive Statutory Sick Pay (SSP) instead.

 12. I am self isolating.
 What about me?